 New Zealand stakeholders are encouraged to view the Australian consultation package and provide feedback into the consultation process before 15 March 2023.

-On 27 May 2019, the New Zealand Cabinet approved the policy proposal for introducing MEPS and labelling requirements for LED lamps.
-The proposed MEPS and labelling requirements will ensure that package claims are accurate and poor quality LED lamps are removed from the market.
+On 27 May 2019, the New Zealand Cabinet approved the policy proposal for introducing Minimum Energy Performance Standards (MEPS) and labelling requirements for LED lamps.
+The proposed MEPS and labelling requirements will ensure that package claims are accurate and poor-quality LED lamps are removed from the market.